webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 You allow the developers to use the injected dependencies using a useComponent hook or ProvideComponents and ConsumeComponents components.

+Component injection allows multiple levels of library developers the flexibility to effectively replace components as per their needs.
+A higher level component library/ software product, consuming a lower level bamboo library, should be able to overwrite the components of a lower level library while supporting nested context.

 #### User Stories
 -   As a developer, I want to declare my components once at the beginning and use them anywhere in the project.
 -   As a developer, I want to be able to consume injected components in my higher-level components